akith20233080-del/smart-campus-api/README.md

 ---

-### Part 1.2 — HATEOAS
+### Part 1.2 - HATEOAS

-**Question:** Why is HATEOAS considered a hallmark of advanced RESTful design?
-How does it benefit client developers?
+Question: Why HATEOAS is Respectfully Not Just Another RESTful Design Principle; It’s Actually an Integral Component of Advanced RESTful Design?
+What Are the Benefits of HATEOAS for Client Developers?

-**Answer:**
+Answer:

-HATEOAS (Hypermedia As The Engine Of Application State) is the principle that API responses should include navigable links to related resources, allowing clients to discover and traverse the API dynamically rather than relying on hard-coded URLs.
+HATEOAS (Hypermedia As The Engine Of Application State) is a principled way of designing APIs where the responses contain hypermedia links that provide an API developer with navigational links (hypermedia) between related resources.
+The client developer can determine how to navigate through the API without querying any static documentation, or implementing hard-coded URLs into their application's source code.
+When the client developer does not use HATEOAS, they would need to look up in static documentation to ascertain what resource to next POST against, after creating a new sensor in this example, by querying /api/v1/sensors/{id}/readings.

-Without HATEOAS, client developers must consult static documentation to know that after creating a sensor the next step is to POST to `/api/v1/sensors/{id}/readings`.
-If the URL structure ever changes, every client breaks.
-With HATEOAS, the response itself carries those links — the client follows them rather than constructing URLs manually.
-This decouples clients from server implementation details, making the API self-documenting and more resilient to change.
-It also reduces integration errors because clients cannot accidentally request a URL that doesn't exist; they only navigate links the server explicitly provides.
+If the static documentation were to change (URLs change frequently), the client developer's source code would also break.With Hypermedia in the response back to the client developer from the new sensor resource creation request, the client developer can dynamically obtain the required resources to make REST API calls without having to construct the URLs manually; as well as providing an additional level of abstraction and dependency decoupling between the client and the server; therefore, providing self-documenting API responses that are inherently more resilient to change.

-The `GET /api/v1` discovery endpoint in this project returns a `resources` map and a `_links.self` field — a practical application of this principle.
+Additionally, because the client developer is navigating the API using only the links returned in the respective hypermedia responses, they are unable to make invalid calls to REST API resources that do not exist, since they are only navigating links that were provided explicitly by the REST API server.The discovery GET resource (/api/v1) in this project returns the resource map and _links.self field which is a practical application of HATEOAS.

 ---

-### Part 2.1 — Full Objects vs IDs in List Responses
+### Part 2.1 - Full Objects vs IDs in List Responses.

-**Question:** When returning a list of rooms, what are the implications of returning only IDs versus full room objects?
+Question: Is there a difference between returning just an ID versus a full object when a list of rooms is returned?

-**Answer:**
+Answer:

-Returning only IDs is bandwidth-efficient — the response payload is tiny regardless of how many rooms exist.
-However, it forces clients to issue a subsequent `GET /rooms/{id}` request for every item they want to display, producing an **N+1 request problem**.
-This multiplies network round-trips and degrades performance in high-latency environments.
+If a response contains only IDs, then it is more efficient in terms of bandwidth because all responses will have essentially the same small amount of data regardless of how many rooms exist.
+However, if a client then wishes to present all of these items in the response they will need to send an additional `GET /rooms/{id}` request for each item they want to display, creating an **N+1 Request Problem**.
+This leads to an increase in the number of network roundtrips that have to occur and lowers performance in high latency environments.

-Returning full objects increases the payload size per response but eliminates the need for follow-up requests.
-For typical dashboard or list-view use cases where the client needs names and capacities immediately, this is the better trade-off.
-A well-designed API can support both patterns — a lightweight list for overview pages and a detailed single-resource endpoint for drill-down — which is exactly what this API provides.
+If a client receives a response with full objects, then the size of each response will grow, but it has the added benefit of eliminating the need for additional requests.
+In most cases of displaying dashboards or lists, the client will need the name and capacity of their room immediately; therefore, the trade-off is more justified in this case.
+A well-designed API can allow both patterns to be supported, i.e., a lightweight overview of a room(s) as well as a detailed single-resource endpoint to drill down into additional information about that selected room.
+This is the case with this API.

 ---

 ### Part 2.2 — Idempotency of DELETE

-**Question:** Is DELETE idempotent in your implementation?
+Question: Is DELETE idempotent in your implementation?
 Justify by describing what happens across multiple identical DELETE requests.

-**Answer:**
+Answer:

 DELETE is **idempotent by REST convention**, meaning multiple identical requests should have the same server-side effect as a single one.
 In this implementation: